sintax1/community/docs/operator/basic/enterprise.md

 Each time you boot up Operator, it contacts Prelude's [Outpost servers](https://feed.prelude.org/p/a-drop-in-the-bucket) which are simple wrapper APIs for our community and professional git repositories.
-The TTPs, payloads, plugins and training programs (we call these "resources") available to you load into your app.
+The TTPs, payloads, plugins and training programs (we call this a "bucket repo") available to you load into your app.
 Enterprise license holders get a copy of the Outpost source code and the ability to attach it to their account.
 This allows you to host your own private collection of resources.
 Create your own TTPs or even your own training programs.
 You can even attach a database to ensure all security results are stored only on your servers, not ours.